What Is a South Carolina Quitclaim Deed?

 The state of South Carolina offers its residents the option to transfer interest and ownership in a property to another party quickly and without title discovery through the South Carolina (SC) quitclaim deed.
 This works best when it is between family members because it does not add any guarantee to the title.

-Quitclaim deeds in South Carolina are sometimes called “quit claims deeds,” “quit claim deeds,” or “quick claim deeds” by mistake.
+Quitclaim deeds are sometimes called “quit claims deeds,” “quit claim deeds,” or “quick claim deeds” by mistake.
 These are all the same thing, and these terms refer to deeds with no guarantee of ownership or title issues.

 For transactions where title and ownership guarantees are necessary, a warranty deed is the correct form to use.
 All types of deeds in South Carolina, including South Carolina quitclaim deeds, require adherence to the current applicable laws.